sagemath/trac_to_gh/Issue 5261.md

 # Issue 5261: Straigten out some annoyances with the OSX Sage.app bundle

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5261

 Original creator: mabshoff